thetaofather/mobnet/README.md

 ### Roles

 - Bosses (Hit Sponsors)
-  Put up MOB-α, name the target, set the terms, and light the fuse.
+  Put up MOB-α, name your target, define the terms, and put the hit out.
-  ANYONE can be a boss.
+  ANYONE can be a boss!

 - Mobsters (Miners)
   The crew.
 They join hits by depositing the target subnet’s alpha into the pool.
-  They’re scored and paid by Consiglieres based on participation and MOB-α loyalty.
+  They’re scored and paid by Consiglieres (validators) based on participation and MOB-α loyalty (staked MOB-α).
-  ANYONE can be a miner (no miner uid or registration required).
+  ANYONE can be a miner!

-  In this README, “Mobsters (miners)” means hit participants (not necessarily registered Bittensor miner UIDs).
+  “Mobsters (miners)” means hit participants (not necessarily registered Bittensor miner UIDs).
 Payouts come from the MobNet payout desk (distributor/treasury), based on validator scoring.

 - Consiglieres (Validators)
   The accountants with the books.
 They: